flightcrank/JavaSpriteViewer/README.md

 It was written to test code used to display text and also use fixed and animated sprites in game projects.

-It is dependent on having the JOGL libs available to the java classpath to compile correctly.
+In order to compiles the JOGL libs must be available on the java classpath.
+The jogl libs can be found at https://jogamp.org/deployment/v2.3.2/archive/jogamp-all-platforms.7z

-to compile
+Compilation instructions on a linux system are as follows... (browse to the src directory)

+	$ javac -cp .:path_to_jogl/jar/jogl-all.jar:path_to_jogl/jar/gluegen-rt.jar
-	$ javac JavaSpriteViewer.java
+	$ JavaSpriteViewer.java *all other .java files in src dir*

 that should compile all .java files. to run the program type the command

+	$ java -cp .:path_to_jogl/jar/jogl-all.jar:path_to_jogl/jar/gluegen-rt.jar
-	$ java JavaSpriteViewer
+	$ JavaSpriteViewer

 ## Images
 ![swing screenshot](https://i.imgur.com/1hODp8Z.png)